HOW DOES it work ?

 The Act will operate from a clear boundary between minor matters and serious crimes, defining when Sheriffs and Deputies may act independently and when matters must be handed to the police:

-Public disturbances or pub fights without serious injury
+Public disturbances without serious injury

 Trespassing, vandalism, or graffiti